The Word Became Flesh Among Us

 sitting on the foal of a donkey."

-16These things his disciples did not know at first, but once Jesus was glorified, then they remembered that these things had been written in reference to him, and that these things they had done to him.
+16These things his disciples did not know at first, but once Jesus was glorified, then they remembered that these things had been written in reference to him, and that they had done these things to him.

 17The crowd therefore, the one that had been with him when he called Lazarus from the tomb and raised him from the dead, had been bearing witness.
 18Because of this the crowd had come out to join him, that they had understood him to have done this sign.
 19Then the Pharisees said to each other, "Observe, that you are not prevailing at all.
 Behold, the world has gone after him!"

 Jesus Ponders Crucifixion